VLAD-Grasp: Zero-shot Grasp Detection via Vision-Language Models: Introduction

-We introduce VLAD-Grasp, a zero-shot grasp synthesis framework that leverages pretrained VLMs to propose and execute feasible grasps on unseen objects.
-Our approach operates on a single RGB-D observation of the scene.
-First, the robot queries a VLM with the object image and a sequence of guiding textual prompt to generate a goal image containing a virtual rod representing the antipodal grasp axis.
-Second, monocular depth prediction and segmentation lift the generated image into 3D.
-Third, we align the generated and real object point clouds via principal component analysis and correspondence-free point cloud optimization, yielding an executable grasp pose for the robot.
-Crucially, our approach does not require any expert grasp datasets, supervision, or fine-tuning.
+Towards this, we present VLAD-Grasp, a zero-shot grasp synthesis framework that leverages large pretrained VLMs to detect feasible grasps on unseen objects.
+A single RGB-D observation of the scene is used to query a VLM, along with a sequence of guiding textual prompts to generate a goal image containing a virtual cylindrical proxy intersecting the object geometry, encoding the antipodal grasp axis in image space.
+Next, monocular depth estimation and segmentation lift the generated image into 3D, followed by alignment with original object point clouds via principal component analysis (PCA) and correspondence-free point cloud optimization, yielding an executable grasp pose for the robot.
+Crucially, our approach does not require any expert grasp datasets, supervision, or fine-tuning, bypassing the limitations of supervised methods trained on expert grasp annotations, while maintaining competitive performance.

-The novelty of VLAD lies in combining three elements: (1) \emph{Zero-shot grasp reasoning} via VLM prompts, which removes the need for curated grasp annotations; (2) \emph{Geometric consistency alignment} between generated and observed data, which bridges the domain gap between synthetic goal images and physical scenes; and (3) \emph{Scalable deployment} on real hardware, validating that foundation model priors can be directly transferred to physical grasping without retraining.
-The contributions of this paper are: \begin{itemize} \item An end-to-end, zero-shot grasp synthesis pipeline which maps single RGB-D observations to executable robot grasps without additional training or expert supervision. \item A geometric alignment procedure that combines monocular depth prediction, PCA-based registration, and correspondence-free point cloud optimization to consistently recover grasp poses from generated images. \item Extensive evaluations on the Cornell and Jacquard datasets, showing comparable or superior performance (up to +30\% success rate) relative to state-of-the-art supervised baselines. \end{itemize}
+The novelty of VLAD-Grasp lies in combining three elements: \begin{enumerate} \item \emph{Zero-shot grasping} via VLM prompts, which reasons about grasp feasibility and spatial relationships by leveraging its large-scale vision-language pretraining, removing the need for curated grasp annotations. \item \emph{Geometric consistency alignment}, which combines monocular depth prediction, principle component-based registration, and correspondence-free point cloud optimization to consistently recover grasp poses from generated grasp proposals in image space. \item \emph{Open vocabulary grasping}, which transfers to grasping objects of arbitrary geometry and appearance without retraining. \end{enumerate}

+We provide extensive evaluations on the Cornell and Jacquard datasets, demonstrating competitive performance against supervised baselines, and significantly outperform prior training-free approaches for grasping.